harrisonlab/fusarium/README.md

 Putative RxLR genes were identified within Augustus gene models using a number of approaches:

- * A) From Augustus gene models - Signal peptide identification
+ * A) From Augustus gene models - Identifying secreted proteins
  * B) From Augustus gene models - Effector identification using EffectorP
  * D) From ORF fragments - Signal peptide & RxLR motif
  * E) From ORF fragments - Hmm evidence of WY domains
  * F) From ORF fragments - Hmm evidence of RxLR effectors

-### A) From Augustus gene models - Signal peptide identification
+### A) From Augustus gene models - Identifying secreted proteins

 Required programs:
  * SignalP-4.1
+ * TMHMM

 Proteins that were predicted to contain signal peptides were identified using the following commands: